 '''

-dAllocate(inDataMatrix, clusterCenters, log2Off = FALSE,

-noZeroNum = TRUE)
+dAllocate(inDataMatrix, clusterCenters, log2Off = FALSE, noZeroNum = TRUE)

 '''

-clusterCenters A matrix that needs to be inherited from a depeche run.
-It contains the information about which clusters and variables that have been sparsed away and where the cluster centers are located for the remaining clusters and variables.

-log20ff If the automatic detection for high kurtosis, and followingly, the log2 transformation, should be turned off.

-noZeroNum For internal use.
+inDataMatrix A dataframe or matrix with the data that that the cluster centers will be allocated to.
+This data should be scaled in the same way as the data for the original depeche was scaled when it entered the algorithm, i.e. in the normal case, not at all. clusterCenters A matrix that needs to be inherited from a depeche run.
+It contains the informa- tion about which clusters and variables that have been sparsed away and where the cluster centers are located for the remaining clusters and variables. log20ff If the automatic detection for high kurtosis, and followingly, the log2 transfor- mation, should be turned off. noZeroNum For internal use.
 Controls the that the internal algorithm returns a cluster with number 0.